Hot Off the Press: Advocacy News

-For the latest advocacy news and events from the American Diabetes Association (ADA), please check this section of our website regularly.
+For the latest advocacy news from the American Diabetes Association (ADA), please check this section of our website regularly.

 The Diabetes Community Implores Senator Manchin To Support the Swift Passage of a National Insulin Co-Pay Cap

-The American Diabetes Association today, along with 15 other organizations, sent a letter to Senator Joe Manchin urging support for a national insulin co-pay cap.
+The ADA, along with 15 other organizations, sent a letter to Senator Joe Manchin urging support for a national insulin co-pay cap.

 Health Equity and Diabetes Technology: A Study of Access to Continuous Glucose Monitors by Payer and Race Executive Summary

 38 million Americans live in poverty, and 76 percent of Americans living in poverty are people of color.
 Diabetes prevalence is inversely related to household income level, with the poorest communities seeing the highest rates of the condition.

 Statement From the American Diabetes Association to the Office of Management and Budget on How the Federal Government Can More Equitably Serve All Americans, Particularly Those Who Are Underserved